-Chromosomes is a term used on a package of several distinct strands of DNA often found in the genome.
-Each of these chromatin packages is called a chromosome.
+The chromosome is a term used on a package of several distinct strands of DNA often found in the genome.

 The genetic code is a term used to describe the sequences of the genome.
-More specifically, the code whereby specific amino acids are represented in the form of three sequential DNA bases.
+More specifically, the system whereby specific amino acids represented in the form of three sequential DNA bases.

-The genome is a term used on the entire complement of genetic information; all the DNA in a cell (some organisms encode their genome in RNA).
+The genome is a term used in the entire complement of genetic information; all the DNA in a cell (some organisms encode their genome in RNA).